mk-fg/reliable-discord-client-irc-daemon/README.rst

    ...drop --debug and use init system for a regular daemon...

-Setting up daemon/script to run on OS boot is out of scope of this README - look into doing that via systemd service, init script or something like that.
+Setting up daemon/script to run on OS boot is out of scope of this README - look into doing that via systemd service, init script or something like that, or in "screen" as a last resort ad-hoc option.
-But make sure it runs as e.g. "rdircd" user created in snippet above, not as root.
+Make sure it runs as e.g. "rdircd" user created in snippet above, not as root.

 Setup and actual usage
 ``````````````````````